-Summer is here and alpine wildflowers are blooming!
-Trail conditions are improving quickly but expect some wet and muddy sections and snow patches lingering at higher elevations.
+Alpine wildflowers are blooming!
+Trail conditions are generally good but expect some wet and muddy sections and a few snow patches lingering at higher elevations.
 Warm weather means rapid snow melt during the day resulting in high water levels and potentially dangerous creek crossings, so attempt to ford larger creeks early in the day when water levels are lowest.

 Trail crews are out maintaining the GDT in July so make your presence known when hiking through a work area and say thanks for all their hard work!

 BEARS: Bears are out and about!
 Be bear aware on the trails this summer: be alert, make noise and carry bear spray.